robin-hartmann/template-vscode/README.md

 ### 🚀 Getting Started

-Just copy all files contained in this repository to whereever you need them.
+Just copy all files contained in this repository to wherever you need them.

 ## 📘 [Documentation](docs/docs.md)